amazon-ion/ion-docs/docs/binary.md

 Zero is always stored as positive; negative zero is illegal.

-If the value is zero then _T_ must be 2, _L_ is zero, and there are no length or magnitude subfields.
+If _L_ is 0 the value is zero, and there are no length or magnitude subfields.
 As a result, when _T_ is 3, both _L_ and the magnitude subfield must be non-zero.

 With either type code 2 or 3, if _L_ is 15, then the value is `null.int` and the magnitude is empty.
 Note that this implies there are two equivalent